"The faithful are born anew by Baptism." (Catechism)

 Baptism is the gateway to all the other Sacraments and, indeed, the life of grace in the Church.
 Through the pouring or immersion in water in the name of the Father, Son and Holy Spirit the infant or adult becomes part of the Church.
 In this Sacrament we die with Christ that we might share in his resurrection (Romans 6).
 Baptism is the sacrament of salvation that opens for us the way to eternal life.

 Baptism of adults typically involves at least a year of enquiry and instruction in the Faith of the Church.
 This is covered in the RCIA Programme.

 The sacrament of infant Baptism is celebrated once a month in a communal celebration on Sunday at 1pm.
 In order for a child to be baptised the parents must attend a preparation session.
-These preparation classes take place monthly on Tuesdays at 7pm in the parish room and are led by Fr Kevin with our Catechists, Harry and Goretti Robertson.
+These preparation classes take place monthly on Tuesdays at 7pm in the parish room and are led by Fr Colin with our Catechists, Harry and Goretti Robertson.
 Please download our Baptism Form for more information.